amod26/DataEngineeringWithPython/Capstone/README.md

 # Capstone Project

 - We will be parsing data from a csv file containing the demographics of different races in 50 states of America. <br>
-- After parsing, we will model the data into different postgres facts & dim tables to be used for analytical purpose.
+- After parsing, we will model the data into facts & dim tables to be used further for analytical purpose.

 ## Schema Design <br>